 - Yuletide not Spew-ltide!

 While not wanting to dampen the festive foody fun, it’s important to ensure that all meat and seafood is properly cooked, and leftovers are stored appropriately.
-A dodgy prawn or slice of turkey could cause nasty stomach upsets but if symptoms such as vomiting and diarrhoea last for more than 24 hours, a doctor’s appointment might be necessary.
+A dodgy prawn or slice of turkey could cause nasty stomach upsets but if symptoms such as vomiting and diarrhea last for more than 24 hours, a doctor’s appointment might be necessary.

 Raw poultry or eggs can carry Campylobacter and Salmonella bacteria which can cause illness – commonly described as food poisoning.
-In otherwise healthy people, food borne bacterial infections may clear up without medication but sometimes antibiotics may be needed.
+In otherwise healthy people, food-borne bacterial infections may clear up without medication but sometimes antibiotics may be needed.
 Testing a stool sample can determine what bacteria are present and help a doctor choose which antibiotic to prescribe.

-However, the cause of illness may not be bacterial.
-Vomiting and diarrhoea can also be caused by some viruses such as norovirus, which spreads more easily between groups of people in close confinement; for example, a house packed to the rafters with extended family.
+However, the cause of the illness may not be bacterial.
+Vomiting and diarrhea can also be caused by some viruses such as norovirus, which spreads more easily between groups of people in close confinement; for example, a house packed to the rafters with extended family.
 So, if someone falls ill a trip to the doctor and some pathology testing might be necessary to determine the cause of illness, the appropriate treatment, and any measures needed to prevent the spread of the infection to others.